 Membrane engineering with bystander glycocalyx structures reveals altered protein–receptor association in crowded cell surface environments.

-Mimicking the endothelial glycocalyx through supramolecular presentation of hyaluronan on patterned surfaces
+Mimicking the endothelial glycocalyx through the supramolecular presentation of hyaluronan on patterned surfaces

 A ‘catch-and-release’ receptor for the cholera toxin

 Thermoresponsive receptors for the recognition unit of the cholera toxin (CTB) can recognise the protein with nanomolar affinity.
 An increase in temperature can drastically reduce their avidity, enabling on-demand release of CTB.

 Probing the nanoscale organisation and multivalency of cell surface receptors: DNA origami nanoarrays for cellular studies with single-molecule control

 DNA origami nanoarrays with cell surface receptor ligands for cellular studies of human cutaneous melanoma cells and neonatal rat cardiomyocytes.

 High-throughput protein nanopatterning